Colfax massacre: Background in Grant Parish

 The Red River area of Winn and Rapides parishes was a combination of large plantations and subsistence farmers; before the war, African Americans had worked as slaves on the plantations.
-William Smith Calhoun, a major planter, had inherited a 14000 acre plantation in the area.
-A former slaveholder, he lived with a mixed-race woman as his common-law wife and had come to favor black political equality, encouraging the political organization of the local African-American-based Republican party.
+William Smith Calhoun, a major planter, had inherited a 14000 acre plantation in the area from his father Meredith Calhoun.
+A former slaveholder, he lived with a mixed-race woman as his common-law wife and had come to favor Black political equality, encouraging the political organization of the local African American-based Republican party.

 On election day in November 1868, Calhoun led a group of freedmen to vote.
 The ballot box was originally at a store owned by John Hooe, who had threatened to whip freedmen "if they voted Republican".
 Calhoun arranged for the ballot box to be moved to a plantation store owned by a Republican.
-In addition, he oversaw the submission of 150 black votes from freedmen on his plantation land.
+In addition, he oversaw the submission of 150 Black votes from freedmen on his plantation land.
 The Republicans received 318 votes, and the Democrats received 49.
-A group of whites threw the ballot box into the Red River, and Democrats arrested Calhoun, alleging election fraud.
+A group of Whites threw the ballot box into the Red River, and Democrats arrested Calhoun, alleging election fraud.
 With the original ballot box gone, Democrat Michael Ryan went on to claim a landslide victory.

 The election was also marked by violence.
-Election commissioner Hal Frazier, a black Republican, was murdered by whites.
-After this, Calhoun drafted a bill to create a new parish out of parts of Winn and Rapides parishes, which passed the Republican legislature; as a major planter, Calhoun thought he would have more political influence in the new parish, which had a black majority.
+Election commissioner Hal Frazier, a Black Republican, was murdered by Whites.
+After this, Calhoun drafted a bill to create a new parish out of parts of Winn and Rapides parishes, which passed the Republican legislature; as a major planter, Calhoun thought he would have more political influence in the new parish, which had a Black majority.
 Other new parishes were created by the Republican state legislature to try to develop areas of Republican political control.

 Enforcement against the Klan

-According to Lane, after Ulysses S. Grant became President in 1869, he "lobbied hard for the Fifteenth Amendment" (ratified February 3, 1870), which guaranteed that black men, most of whom were newly freed slaves, would have the right to vote.
-However, the Ku Klux Klan (KKK) continued violent attacks and killed scores of blacks in Arkansas, South Carolina, Georgia, Mississippi and elsewhere.
+According to Lane, after Ulysses S. Grant became president in 1869, he "lobbied hard for the Fifteenth Amendment" (ratified February 3, 1870), which guaranteed that Black men, most of whom were newly freed slaves, would have the right to vote.
+However, the Ku Klux Klan (KKK) continued violent attacks and killed scores of Black residents in Arkansas, South Carolina, Georgia, Mississippi and elsewhere.
 In response, on May 31, 1870, Congress passed an Enforcement Act which prohibited groups of people from banding together to violate citizens' constitutional rights.
 Soon afterwards on April 20, 1871, Congress passed the Ku Klux Klan Act, which Grant used to suspend the writ of habeas corpus and sent federal troops to South Carolina, a state with particularly egregious Klan activity.